Wimbledon 2018 Results: Winners, Scores, Stats from Friday's Singles Bracket

 Alexander Zverev is also through after he survived a marathon battle with Taylor Fritz.
 The fourth seed won in five sets and goes on to face Ernests Gulbis.

-In the women's draw seven-time champion Serena Williams beat Kristina Mladenovic, but her sister Venus is out after losing in three sets to Kiki Bertens.
+In the women's draw, seven-time champion Serena Williams beat Kristina Mladenovic, but her sister Venus is out after losing in three sets to Kiki Bertens.

 The seeds continued to fall in the women's draw on Friday as 10th seed Madison Keys suffered a shock defeat to Russian qualifier Evgeniya Rodina.

-Here's a look at the selected results from Friday's play and a recap of the best action from SW19.
+Here's a look at the selected results from Friday's play and a recap of the best action from London.

 Men's Results